Mentors¶

 Output Format¶

 Mentor output is saved as JSON to ~/.sase/mentors/.
-Each comment includes:
+Each output file records the mentor metadata and a comments

 | Field | Type | Description |